📞 Free surplus check. No upfront fees, ever. Start here → Serving all of Miami-Dade County, FL

 Doral, Miami-Dade County

-Miami-Dade Surplus Funds — Frequently Asked Questions
+Miami-Dade Surplus Funds: Frequently Asked Questions

 Yes to both.
 You do not need to currently reside in Miami-Dade to claim surplus from a foreclosure there.
 We handle everything remotely.
-For deceased former owners, heirs and estate representatives may be entitled to file on behalf of the estate — we can walk you through that process during your free consultation.
+For deceased former owners, heirs and estate representatives may be entitled to file on behalf of the estate.
+We can walk you through that process during your free consultation.

 Learn More About Foreclosure Surplus Funds